January 29, May 30, September 29

 This is the virtue of vigilance.
 Over time we can live more and more naturally from this virtue.
 Vigilance becomes less of a focus or something to perform because we are simply living out of that which vigilance guards: the heart.
 Watchfulness has become a habit of Spirit and spirit together.

 The humble know that within them there are mis-truths that can speak of worthlessness, that can compel all to be less than they are.
 These are tendencies that we, by ourselves, can find too difficult to regulate.
 Having experienced these tendencies, the humble know that they, if they are to be vigilant, need God.

 This vigilance is all about being conscious.
 The conscious are not caught up in their own commentary on life.
 They are present and engaged in life as it happens.
 The mantra is our word of vigilance because it draws attention away from self-commentary and into the heart.

-Keep awake therefore, for you do not know on what day your Lord is coming.
-But understand this: if the owner of the house had known in what part of the night the thief was coming, he would have stayed awake and would not have let his house be broken into.
-Therefore you also must be ready, for the Son of Man is coming at an unexpected hour.
-(Matthew 24:42-44, NRSV)
+‘So stay awake, because you do not know the day when your master is coming.
+You may be quite sure of this, that if the householder had known at what time of the night the burglar would come, he would have stayed awake and would not have allowed anyone to break through the wall of his house.
+Therefore, you too must stand ready, because the Son of man is coming at an hour you do not expect.”
+(Matthew 24:42-44, RNJB)